Things To Do in Bangkok

 Learn to Haggle in Thailand

-The video on our post about haggling in Bangkok shows my then 8-yearold practicing his haggling skills.
+The video on our post about haggling in Bangkok shows my then 8-year old practicing his haggling skills.
 It’s very easy, just keep smiling.
 You will need to haggle at most market-style stalls and with taxi or tuk-tuk drivers without a meter.

-Fixed price is becoming more and more common in Bangkok but if never hurts to ask for “best price?”
+Fixed price is becoming more and more common in Bangkok but it never hurts to ask for “best price?”
 My advice with taxi drivers is to find one who does have a meter, I have no time for the cowboys.

 Visit Dusit Zoo Bangkok